 The Adoption Center will be open Tuesdays, Thursdays and Fridays noon - 5:30 p.m. and Wednesdays noon - 6p.m. while remaining closed on Saturdays.
-Please fill out the adoption profile HERE prior to coming to the shelter.
+Please view our available animals and fill out an application HERE prior to coming to the shelter.

 ALL ADOPTIONS ARE STILL FIRST COME, FIRST SERVE.
 FILLING OUT THE ONLINE APPLICATION DOES NOT SECURE YOUR SPOT IN LINE.
 YOU MUST COME TO THE SHELTER TO BE ASSIGNED A NUMBER.

 To learn more about Fort Wayne Animal Care & Control's COVID-19 Response click HERE.

 Any dogs at home will be required to meet any of our adoption dogs so please bring your owned dog or dogs with you at the time of meeting an adoption pet (cat and small animal interactions are NOT required).